-In April of 1935 the armament was changed from two .303 Vickers Machine guns to four .303 Browning machine guns.
-Captain Joseph “Mutt” Summers took the controls of the prototype (K5054) for the first time on March 5th 1936 for its maiden eight minute flight.
+In April of 1935, the armament was changed from two .303 Vickers Machine guns to four .303 Browning machine guns.
+Captain Joseph “Mutt” Summers took the controls of the prototype (K5054) for the first time on March 5th, 1936 for its maiden eight-minute flight.
 He was later quoted as saying, “Don’t touch a thing.”
 The flight of the Spitfire came four months after the first flight of the Hawker Hurricane.
 Over the next several months the K5054 was flown by several squadron leaders adding in their two cents on various performance issues and possible ways of improvement.
-Multiple propellers was used to increase maximum speed up to 348mph.
+Multiple propellers were used to increase maximum speed up to 348mph.
 While later models would go faster than this.
-Changes were made to the rudder, a new engine and a undercarriage position indicator.
+Changes were made to the rudder, a new engine, and an undercarriage position indicator.
 The Spitfire gradually became more and more refined.
-On June 3rd 1936, Air Ministry placed an order for 310 Spitfires before a formal report was issued by the A&AEE.
+On June 3rd, 1936, the Air Ministry placed an order for 310 Spitfires before a formal report was issued by the A&AEE.

 Many features made the Spitfire a unique aircraft, one of the most distinctive was the elliptical wing design.
 In 1934 the design staff had to solve the need for a thin wing as well as one that was strong enough to house the undercarriage as well as the armament and ammunition.
 The elliptical design was the most efficient aerodynamic plan for an untwisted wing.
-Needless to say that I am not an expert on aerodynamics of drag on wings so in this case I would recommend looking up the engineering and flight characteristic of how an elliptical wing is better then an straight edge or swept wing design.
+Needless to say that I am not an expert on the aerodynamics of drag on wings so in this case, I would recommend looking up the engineering and flight characteristic of how an elliptical wing is better than a straight edge or swept wing design.
 As the Spitfire evolved to handle multiple roles so were the refinements of flight characteristics.
-The history of the Spitfire is partly due to the history of the multiple engine, wing, armament, airframe, cockpit and other characteristic changes.
+The history of the Spitfire is partly due to the history of the multiple engines, wing, armament, airframe, cockpit, and other characteristic changes.
 There is in fact too many to write out everyone here.